Rich and luscious, homemade ricotta is easy and amazing!

 I don’t know what it is about dairy, but it’s been a sort of hobby of mine to try DIYing the homemade goodies that can come from a simple glass of milk.
-Butter, compound butter, buttermilk, ice cream, mozzarrella [from my other blog, Leaf & Grain].
+Butter, compound butter, buttermilk, ice cream.

 The homemade butter — my first attempt, years and years ago, was amazing.
 So fresh and sweet, it reeled me in.
 Homemade ice cream — swoon.

-But I think homemade ricotta trumps them all.
-I didn’t particularly care for ricotta — buried in lasagne, okay; spread on a cracker, no. freakin’. way — until I first tried someone else’s homemade.
+But I think homemade ricotta tops them all.
+I didn’t particularly care for ricotta — buried in lasagne, okay; spread on a cracker, no. freakin’. way — until I first tried someone else’s homemade ricotta.
 It was a revelation — there’s just no comparison.
-It’s almost two different foods altogether, store-bought vs. homemade, IMO.
+It’s almost two different foods altogether, store-bought vs. homemade.

 And, like I said first thing: it’s so easy.